 INSERT INTO

 Adds rows to the table.
 If the target table already exists and is not sorted, the operation INSERT INTO adds rows at the end of the table.
-For a sorted table, YQL tries to preserve sorting by starting a sorted merge.
+For a sorted table, YQL attempts to preserve sorting by starting a sorted merge.

 INSERT INTO lets you perform the following operations:

-• Adding constant values using VALUES.
+Adding constant values using

 Write operation can be performed with one or more modifiers.
 The modifier is specified after the WITH keyword after the table name: INSERT INTO ...
 WITH SOME_HINT.
+For example, to clear existing data from the table before executing a write operation, just add the WITH TRUNCATE modifier:

 INSERT INTO my_table WITH TRUNCATE